DebasishTripathy13/CharacterAI/README.md

 # CharacterAI Chatbot

-This is a simple chatbot application built with Flask and Google's GenerativeAI.
+This is a simple chatbot application built with Flask and Google's GenerativeAI And custom NLP .
 It allows users to interact with a character by asking questions and receiving responses based on the character's personality.

 ## Getting Started